lilmayu/java-discord-oauth2-api/README.md

 ```

 Notes:
-1. This defaults to `DiscordApiUrls.DEFAULT`.
+1. This defaults to `DiscordApi.DEFAULT_API_URL`.
 However, you can specify your own URL if you want to.
 2. This is the client ID of your application.
 You can find it in the [Discord Developer Portal](https://discord.com/developers/applications).
 3. This is the client secret of your application.
 You can find it in the [Discord Developer Portal](https://discord.com/developers/applications).
 4. This is the redirect URI of your application.
 You can find it in the [Discord Developer Portal](https://discord.com/developers/applications).